uclaacm/hoth9-workshops/intro-to-git/README.md

 ## Collaborating with GitHub

 Git is actually very useful when you want to collaborate on a project with others.
 How do we do it though?
-Like every multiplayer game out there, we need a server or some space on the internet in whcih we can see what other people are doing in the game and interact with their progress to help us finish our game.
+Like every multiplayer game out there, we need a server or some space on the internet in which we can see what other people are doing in the game and interact with their progress to help us finish our game.

 ...Can we use google drive?
 Nah.
 Hold onto your socks, folks, we're gonna talk about collaborating using GitHub.